wchliao/RL_overview_note/README.md

 I will focus on the technical part, which is Chapter 1 ~ 4.

 This note only lists the most important concepts in this paper.
-Most of the idea may not be eliborated.
+Most of the idea may not be elaborated.
 Only key words are mentioned in the note.

 To understand more about the details of reinforcement learning, please scrutinize the paper.